kkempfer/easylammps/README.md

           -D PYTHON_LIBRARY=$CONDA_PREFIX/lib/libpythonX.Y.so \
           ../cmake

 More options to add in `cmake` are available [here](https://lammps.sandia.gov/doc/Build.html).
-Among them, some useful ones are presented here:
+Among them, some useful ones are presented here :

           -D LAMMPS_MACHINE=python # Suffix to append to lmp binary -D PKG_MOLECULE=ON # Model molecular systems with fixed covalent bonds -D PKG_RIGID=ON    # Rigid constraints on collections of atoms or particles -D PKG_KSPACE=ON   # Long-range electrostatic interaction

-Once ready, build and install LAMMPS as a shared library with Python:
+Once ready, build and install LAMMPS as a shared library with Python :

     make
     make install

-Finally, we need to add the library path which contains the installed `liblammps.so` to LD_LIBRARY_PATH, but only when our virtual Python environment `lammps` is active.
+Finally, we need to add the library path which contains the installed `liblammps.so` to LD_LIBRARY_PATH, but only when our virtual Python environment `easylammps` is active.
 Anaconda provides a way to [manage environment variables](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#saving-environment-variables).
-On Linux, the procedure is described below.
+The procedure is given below.

-Enter to the conda environment directory and create these subdirectories and files:
+Enter to the conda environment directory and create these subdirectories and files :

     cd $CONDA_PREFIX
     mkdir -p ./etc/conda/activate.d